Chart Color Schemes

 Infrastructure

-Manor Lakes - Quandong has strong levels of nearby infrastructure activity, ranking in the top 40% nationally
+Manor Lakes - Quandong has moderate levels of nearby infrastructure activity, ranking in the top 50% nationally

-Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified 24 projects likely to impact the area.
-Key projects include Manor Lakes Park Hub - Bunnings & Retail Precinct, The Village Wetlands, Manor Lakes Central Bunnings Expansion, and Manor Lakes Estate Development.
-Relevant projects are detailed below.
+Changes in local infrastructure significantly affect an area's performance.
+AreaSearch has identified 24 projects likely to impact this region.
+Notable ones include Manor Lakes Park Hub - Bunnings & Retail Precinct, Manor Lakes Central Bunnings Expansion, Manor Lakes Estate Development, and Parkbrook.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.